 - Rethinking Sexual Violence Prevention: Innovations with Bystanders, The Internet & Youth Serving Organizations (https://www.nationalcac.org/recorded_trainings/rethinking-sexual-violence-prevention-innovations-with-bystanders-the-internet-youth-serving-organizations/)

-The Office of Community Oriented Policing Services (the "COPS Office") is also currently working with the National Center for Missing and Exploited Children to update a 2013 publication titled What You Need to Know About Background Screening, which addresses the importance of background screening and best practices in conducting backgrounding screening and acting upon the results.
-The COPS Office anticipates that an updated publication will soon be available; OJP will update this notice with a link to the publication as soon as it is available.
+The Office of Community Oriented Policing Services (the "COPS Office") also funded the National Center for Missing and Exploited Children to provide a 2021 update to its publication titled What You Need to Know about Background Screening, which addresses the importance of background screening and best practices in conducting background screening and acting upon the results.
+This publication is available free of charge at https://cops.usdoj.gov/RIC/Publications/cops-p260-pub.pdf.